PaNOSC-ViNYL/ase/doc/ase/setup-overview.rst

 **Generally oriented bulk crystals and surfaces**

-The :mod:`lattice` module contains functions for creating most common crystal structures with arbitrary orientation.
+The :mod:`ase.lattice` module contains functions for creating most common crystal structures with arbitrary orientation.
 The user can specify the desired Miller index along the three axes of the simulation, and the smallest periodic structure fulfilling this specification is